 Sometimes a futon or an ottoman bed can be too hard.
 Top them with a memory foam mattress and your guest will sleep better.

 Nice, silky smooth sheets and a soft comfortable blanket give a luxurious feeling.

 Give the guest a couple of pillow options and an extra blanket for additional warmth or as a lighter option.

 Make the bed look more inviting by draping or folding the extra blanket nicely on the bed.
 Place a stay awhile throw pillow for a cozy, inviting effect.

 Privacy can be a little bit harder to achieve in a temporary guest room but with some creativity you can provide some privacy to the guests.

-Create a guest room right there in the living room with this beautiful whitewashed wooden screen.
+Create a guest room right there in the living room with this beautiful wooden screen.
 It offers a little bit of the much appreciated privacy.
 And it even has tiny shelfs for decorations or the guest’s items.

 A few strategically positioned potted plants offer some privacy… at least a feeling of privacy :).

 If you don’t have tall plants, you could place plants on stools or side tables.